nansencenter/NERSC-HYCOM-CICE/doc/HYCOM-only-compilation.md

 EXTRALIBS     = -L${ESMF_LIB_DIR}/ -lesmf -lnetcdf

-Above command lines are simply modified as
+which are simply modified as follows to remove the setups related to the ESMF coupler:

 INCLUDES      = -I$(MPI_HOME)/include